borntyping/fidelius/README.md

 Fidelius is a tool for managing GPG encrypted secrets in a git repository.

-It uses a couple of rules to rename files when they are decrypted so that they have the correct extension and placed in the directory structure you want.
+Files named `file.encrypted.ext.asc` are decrypted to `file.decrypted.ext`, and files in a directory named `directory.encrypted/file.ext.asc` are decrypted to `directory/file.ext`.

+These rules ensure decrypted files have the correct extension for their contents, are easy to exclude from version control with `.gitignore` rule (`fidelius` will even check they are excluded!) and that decrypted files are placed where you want in your directory structure.

-It's partially useful when working with tools like [Helm] which will crash if they encounter encrypted files in their directory structure.
+The last of these is partially useful when working with tools like [Helm] which may crash if they encounter encrypted files in their directory structure, so it can be useful to keep the encrypted files in a separate directory.

 Rules
 -----